drozd324/GPU_Delaunay_Triangulation/thesis.typ

 === Point insertion

-	The point insertion step is very well suited for parallelization.
+	The point insertion step is very well suited for parallelisation.
 Parallel point insertion can be performed with minimal interference with their
 	neighbours.
 This procedure is performed independently for each triangle with a point to insert.
 The only complication arises in the updating of neighbouring triangles information about their newly updated